jakebathman/tailwindcss-uk-docs/source/docs/adding-base-styles.blade.md

 ---
 extends: _layouts.documentation
 title: "Adding Base Styles"
-description: "Best practices for adding your own global base styles on top of Tailwind."
+description: "Best practises for adding your own global base styles on top of Tailwind."
 titleBorder: true
 ---

 Base (or global) styles are the styles at the beginning of a stylesheet that set useful defaults for basic HTML elements like `<a>` tags, headings, etc. or apply opinionated resets like the popular [box-sizing reset](https://www.paulirish.com/2012/box-sizing-border-box-ftw/).

-Tailwind includes a useful set of base styles out of the box that we call [Preflight](/docs/preflight), which is really just [normalize.css](https://github.com/necolas/normalize.css/) plus a thin layer of additional more opinionated styles.
+Tailwind includes a useful set of base styles out of the box that we call [Preflight](/docs/preflight), which is really just [normalise.css](https://github.com/necolas/normalise.css/) plus a thin layer of additional more opinionated styles.

 Preflight is a great starting point for most projects, but if you'd ever like to add your own additional base styles, here are some recommendations for doing it idiomatically.